seilanhiep/data/kh/source_data/united_nations_population_fund/urban_density/urban_density_metadata.md

 Processes

 Data were provided to Open Development Cambodia directly by Save Cambodia's Wildlife's 2013 Atlas Working Group in ESRI Shapefile format.
-The coordinate reference system was changed from WGS 84 Zone 48 N to WGS 84 and the data was exported in both ESRI Shapefile and geoJSON formats.
+The data were exported in CSV format.

 Sources